writteli/writteli/README.md

 9. What's the license?

-It's open source MIT.
-But keeping the `Built with writteli <3` tagline in the footer will be highly appreciated.
+It is and will always be an open source under MIT license.
+Keeping the `Built with writteli <3` tagline in the footer will be highly appreciated.

 10. Is it writteli, Writte.li, or Writteli ?